-If you are interested in being a part of this grant please download an application and return it to the Center for Women and Families before the deadline.
+If you are interested in participating in this grant please download an application and return it to the Center for Women and Families before the deadline.
+If you are currently participating in the grant and wish to continue spring semester, download the 980 form only, complete it with your childcare provider and return it to CWF.

-The Grant is not judged by first-come-first-serve, but both the application and the 980 form needed to be filled out in their entirety and returned to the Center for Women and Families before their individual deadlines.
-The application is 3 pages long, but easy and the 980 form (or the last page of the download) is for you and you childcare provider to fill out together.
-You will state how many hours of childcare you will need for the months on the 980 and the provider will write down the total amount owed each month and then the CCAMPIS grant (if the individual is selected) will cover a portion of the total.
+The Grant is not awarded on a first-come-first serve basis.
+To determine eligibility to be enrolled in the grant, the application which includes the 980 form needs to be filled out completely and returned to the Center for Women and Families before the deadline for the next semester.
+The parent first selects a childcare provider.
+This facility or individual provider must be state licensed.
+Next, the parent fills out the application which is four (4) pages long, but easy to complet4e, and the 980 form (which is the last page of the application) is to be completed by the parent(s) and the selected childcare provider.
+Parents state how many hours of childcare they need for the months of the semester on the 980 form and the provider records the total amount owed each month.
+The completed application is reviewed and if parents are eligible for this scholarship, the grant will cover a portion of the total cost of daycare each month.

 CCAMPIS Ready Providers - these of a list of providers that we have already worked will in the past that you are welcome to look into.
 If there is a provider that you like which is not on this list, we can work with them as well as long as they are 1) a licensed child care provider (not a family member or friend) and 2) offer some type of educational portion to their serves.